What is a Beneficiary?

 Search the probate courts

-Wills and other funds often go into a legal process called probate, where a court helps decide how assets are split according to local laws.
-Generally, the county court where the deceased last lived is the first place to look for information.
+Wills and other funds often go into a legal process called probate, in which a court helps decide how assets are split according to local laws.
+Generally, the county court district where the deceased last lived is the first place to look for information.

 Search online

 If money goes unclaimed, insurers are required to transfer it to a state-run account.
-There are a number of places to search these records online for free.
+There are many ways to search these records online for free.
 You can then contact the state’s unclaimed property office and start the process to claim your funds.

 We can help

-If you think there’s a chance you may have a will or life insurance funds that you haven’t received, don’t give up.
-With the right help, you can claim what is yours.
+If you think you may have been mentioned in a will or there are life insurance funds due you that you haven’t received, don’t give up.
+With the right help, you can claim what’s yours.
 Our agents understand the life insurance process and have helped countless individuals.
 We can help you, too.

 Related: Learn more about life insurance